andrewalbers/CardCreator/README.md

 _Apart from changing all the art and editing the game text in contents.csv, you'll probably also want to modify the template itself.
 Here's an example:_

-Say I want to add a a new Pilot icon to certain cards to show that those characters can fly spaceships.
+Say I want to add a Pilot icon to certain cards to show that those characters can fly spaceships.

 1. First, I create the pilot icon and save this in the data folder.
 For this example, I'm calling it "_pilot.png_"